Case-data analysis & UK legal information — for self-represented litigants

 Does being a litigant in person make proceedings take longer? +

 The main drivers of delay are court backlogs, financial complexity, and non-cooperation — not representation status alone.
 However, litigants in person do cause avoidable delays through procedural errors, incorrectly completed forms, and missed deadlines.
 These mistakes are entirely preventable.
-MyLiP.ai is specifically built to eliminate procedural errors — ensuring your applications, statements, and bundles are correctly formatted, evidenced, and filed on time.
+MyLiP.ai is specifically built to help eliminate procedural errors — helping ensure your applications, statements, and bundles are correctly formatted, evidenced, and filed on time.
 Preparation is your competitive advantage.

 What are the main hearings in financial remedy? +